Service

 Acuity's approach

 Our review is a structured diagnostic, not a generic checklist.
 We work through your actual AI use — not a hypothetical inventory — and produce an assessment you can act on.
+In an environment where the regulatory detail is still emerging, the diagnostic is designed to build foundations that hold regardless of how the final rules land.
 No platform to sell.
 No preferred vendor.
 The output is yours to keep.

 Particular relevance for